Renting a house

 Nationally, landlords were seeking around NZ$153 for a room in a 3-4 bedroom home in July 2015.
 Flatting costs vary widely, depending on the desirability of the property and the room, and the location.

 In some flats, everyone shares cooking duties and the costs of buying food.
 In others, everyone buys and prepares their own food.
 Other costs like electricity are shared.
-Work out agreements about making payments, food and bills before you move in.
+You should work out agreements about making payments, food, bills and notice periods before you move in.
+You may find it useful to have these agreements in writing and keep receipts for any payments you make.

 Finding a flat